pypa/packaging.python.org/source/installing.rst

    :local:

 This tutorial covers the basics of how to install Python :term:`packages
-<Package (Meaning #2)>`.
+<Distribution Package>`.

-It's important to note that the term ":term:`package <Package (Meaning #2)>`" in this context is being used as a synonym for a :term:`distribution` (i.e. a bundle of software to be installed), not to refer to the kind of :term:`package
+It's important to note that the term "package" in this context is being used as a synonym for a :term:`distribution <Distribution Package>` (i.e. a bundle of software to be installed), not to refer to the kind of :term:`package <Import Package>` that you import in your Python source code (i.e. a container of modules).
+It is common in the Python community to refer to a :term:`distribution
-<Package (Meaning #1)>` that you import in your Python source code (i.e. a
+<Distribution Package>` using the term "package".
+Using the term "distribution"
-directory of modules).
-It is common in the Python community to refer to a :term:`distribution` using the term "package".
-Using the term "distribution" is often not preferred, because it can easily be confused with a Linux distribution, or another larger software distribution like Python itself.
+is often not preferred, because it can easily be confused with a Linux distribution, or another larger software distribution like Python itself.